Fuzzy dark matter dynamical friction: stalling of globular clusters induced by dynamical heatings: Results

 \section{Results}

 By galactic cannibalism of GCs we refer to the process in which DF drives GCs toward the galactic center, where they are ultimately destroyed by the strong tidal field.
 This canonical scenario predicts the progressive disappearance of GCs in galaxies over cosmic time.
 To investigate the impact of FDM DF on GCs over 10~Gyr of evolution, and to identify possible FDM dynamical signatures, we populate the energy-angular momentum space of host halos spanning masses from $10^9$ M$_\odot$ (dwarf galaxies) to $10^{12}$ M$_\odot$ (MW-like galaxies).
 For each halo, we generate 4500 GCs with initial galactocentric radii uniformly distributed in log space between $0.1$ and $10\,r_s$, where $r_s$ is the scale radius of the host halo.
 Given the present-day halo mass, $r_s$ is estimated from cosmological $N$-body simulations \citep{2014MNRAS.441.3359D} using \texttt{COLOSSUS} \citep{COLOSSUS}.
 Velocities are assigned to populate the $E$-$L_z$ diagram, ensuring that all possible bound orbital configurations are represented.
 All GCs are assigned a mass of $10^6$ M$_\odot$ and a half-mass radius of 10~pc.
 This choice maximizes the expected effect of DF which is more efficient for compact and massive objects.
 For reference, $6\times10^6$ M$_\odot$ corresponds to the upper limit of the stellar mass of Galactic GCs about 12~Gyr ago \citep{Baumgardt19}.
-In both CDM and FDM-only models, the host halo is modeled with an NFW profile, whereas in the FDM case, the DM distribution is replaced with a cored profile as described in Equations~\eqref{galpy1} and ~\eqref{galpy2}.
-GC orbits are evolved in a fixed potential for 10~Gyr, with integrations performed using fast C integrators \texttt{dopr54\_c} and \texttt{dop853\_c} implemented in the publicly available code \texttt{galpy} \citep{Bovy15}.
-Regarding the computational performance of our model, orbital integrations over 10~Gyr for 4500 GCs require approximately 0.04~CPU~hours.
-However, for our FDM-only and FDM models, Figure~\ref{CT} shows how the computational time depends on the FDM particle mass $m_{22}$.
-The difference in computational time between both models is not due to the use of the FDM core itself, but rather to the fact that the \texttt{TwoPowerSphericalPotential} is not implemented in C.
+In both CDM and FDM-DF-only models, the host halo is modeled with an NFW profile, whereas in the FDM case, the DM distribution is replaced with a cored profile as described in Equations~\eqref{galpy1} and ~\eqref{galpy2}.
+The core radius is computed using the \cite{Schive14} relation at $z=0$ based on FDM cosmological simulations: